Boca del Lupo presents

 Marcus’ fifteen or so plays include King Arthur’s Night, Winners and Losers, Jabber, Ali and Ali and the aXes of Evil, Adrift and A Line in the Sand.
 They have been produced in 20 countries across North America, Europe and Asia.
 Marcus is the recipient of the Siminovitch Prize for Theatre, the Chalmer’s Canadian Play Award and the Rio-Tinto Alcan Performing Arts Award, among others.
 He is currently Senior Artist at Neworld Theatre, International Artistic Associate at Farnham Maltings in the UK, an artistic advisor to the National Arts Centre English Theatre and playwright in residence at Tarragon Theatre in Toronto.

-The Red Phone was started and continues to grow with the support of the Canada Council for the Arts, BC Arts Council, City of Vancouver, and the Koerner Foundation.
+The Red Phone project was started and continues to grow with the support of the Canada Council for the Arts, BC Arts Council, City of Vancouver, and the Koerner Foundation.